The cinematic headshot trend

 WEST COAST HEADSHOT

 Chicago is kind of a mutt of a town.
-I mean that we don't have much of a style of our own.
-We're a mix of LA and NYC.
+I mean that we don’t have much of a style of our own.
+We’re a mix of LA and NYC.
 Most of my actor clients have aspirations of leaving the midwest and I wanted to make sure that if they were California bound, they had a west coast headshot to match the local trends.
-In California it's not uncommon for headshot photographer not to have a studio.
+In California it’s not uncommon for headshot photographer not to have a studio.
 The majority of their headshots are made outdoors with natural light.
-There's even a moron with a headshot truck that drives around photographing people out of the back of a truck.
+There’s even a moron with a headshot truck that drives around photographing people out of the back of a truck.
 My west coast headshot product was designed to offer my clients a product that they could take to LA and hit the ground running with.
+You can check out my actor headshot and corporate headshot prices using these links.

 CINEMATIC HEADSHOT REALITY